django/deps/draft/XXXX-dissolve-core.rst

 contributions to Django or the Django ecosystem should be handled by some type of status or award to be made by the Django Software Foundation, rather than by push permission to a repository.

+It is accepted that this is only the *first* step in a process of encouraging and growing the number and diversity of contributors to Django, and that further steps will need to be taken.
+But although it is not *sufficient* to solve all of the above problems, this proposal, or something similar to it, is *necessary* to begin the process of solving these problems.

 Rationale